spike-rabbit/element/docs/components/lists-tables-trees/datatable.md

 > the `setTimeout()` has to be used.

-The recalculation can either be triggered whenever changes on the DOM are made (e.g. when panels are collapsed/expanded) or by using SiMPL's `siResizeObserver` directive.
+The recalculation can either be triggered whenever changes on the DOM are made (e.g. when panels are collapsed/expanded) or by using Element's `siResizeObserver` directive.
 If you use `siResizeObserver` directive ensure that you have imported `SiResizeObserverDirective` in your standalone component or module.